George A. Smathers Libraries

 Patrick J. Reakes, Senior Associate Dean for Scholarly Resources and Services

-Valrie Minson, Associate Dean for Academic Support Services and Chair, Marston Science Library
+Valrie Minson, Associate Dean for Research

 Ben F. Walker, Associate Dean, Faculty Affairs and Access & Technical Services